XCOM: The Board Game

 A Digitally Enhanced Experience

 The most notable aspect of XCOM: The Board Game is the way that it incorporates a free digital companion app into the core of its gameplay.
-The companion is easy to access, available both as an online tool or as a downloadable app.
+The companion is easy to access, available both as an online tool or a downloadable app.

 Within your games, the app heightens suspense as it both coordinates the alien invasion and permits a dynamic turn structure, something that would be impossible without its use.